A Localized Method for the Multi-commodity Flow Problem: Optimality Condition

 \subsection{Equivalence}

-To demonstrate the equivalence between the stable pseudo-flow and Program ~(\ref{eq5}), it has to be shown that any flow pattern that solves Program ~(\ref{eq5}) satisfies the stable conditions.
-This equivalency is demonstrated in this part by proving that the Karush-Kuhn-Tucker conditions for Program ~(\ref{eq5}) are identical to the stable conditions.
+To demonstrate the equivalence between the stable pseudo-flow and the optimal solution of Programming~(\ref{eq5}), it has to be shown that any flow pattern that solves Programming~(\ref{eq5}) satisfies the stable conditions.
+This equivalence is demonstrated by proving that the Karush-Kuhn-Tucker conditions for Programming~(\ref{eq5}) are identical to the stable conditions.